mgaray99/final_team02/doc/DESIGN.md

   * The game scene is always the same size.

-# address significant differences between the original plan and the final version of the project
+# Address significant differences between the original plan and the final version of the project

-# describe, in detail, how to add new features to your project, especially ones you were not able to complete by the deadline
+# Describe, in detail, how to add new features to your project, especially ones you were not able to complete by the deadline